 Some patients experience pain relief immediately after getting the injection.
 Others don’t feel complete relief until up to a week later.
 Results and time tables vary, as with any treatment.

 Some conditions may only require one injection.
 More serious conditions recur after weeks or months.
 While there’s no limit to the number of injections you can receive, the shot’s pain relief may decrease with repeated use.
 Also, the risk of side effects rises with the amount of shots you get.
 Discuss your condition with your doctor to determine the best treatment.

 Cortisone injection is most commonly a short-term medical treatment.
 Long-term use may result in a number of further side effects, including:

 Arthritis, bursitis, hip, knee, or other chronic pain can severely impact your health and your ability to live a rich, fulfilling life.
 Cortisone injections can be an easy, minimally invasive procedure that may help reduce or eliminate your chronic pain.
-To speak with a specialist, call Truong Rehabilitation today at (540) 374-312 or contact us here.
+To speak with a specialist, call Truong Rehabilitation today at contact us here.